Top 10 Things To Do in St Osyth

 Tucked away near Brightlingsea Creek, St Osyth is a village hidden from the hustle and bustle of bigger tourism towns like Clacton and Walton-on-the-Naze.
 Despite that though, you and your holiday troupe will have lots of things to do in St Osyth!

-With easy road connections to plenty of nearby attractions – and a fair few hidden gems just on The Orchards’ doorstep – you’d best get ready to make some memories.
+With easy road connections to plenty of nearby attractions – and a fair few hidden gems just on Orchards’ doorstep – you’d best get ready to make some memories.
 Here are our favourite things to do in St Osyth.

 1. St Osyth Beach Market